jtcaraball/goexpdt/README.md

 - `info <experiment>`: Get experiment info and expected arguments.
 - `<experiment> <args>`: Run experiment with arguments.

 Each experiment has a name (string), and the existing experiments are listed below.

 ### List of Experiments

-We distinguish between two kinds of experiments, those that are based on sampling random instances (denoted by `rand`) and those for which the user provides an instance as part of the input (denoted by `val`).
+We distinguish between two kinds of experiments, those for which the user provides instances as part of the input and those that are based on sampling random instances (denoted by de addition of `rand`).

 - `optim:rand:stats:dfs-ll`: Optimum (Stats, Random Instances) - DFS under Lesser Level Order.
 - `optim:rand:stats:sr-ll`: Optimum (Stats, Random Instances) - SR under Lesser Level Order.